Qugurun/Phaser-Plugin-UiMode/README.md

 ## Scene Methods

 ### `setUiMode(enabled)`
-Enables or disables UI mode for the scene and sets the measurement unit.
+Enables or disables UI mode for the scene.

 **Parameters:**
 - `enabled` (Boolean) - `true` to enable UI mode, `false` to disable